 Using Speedway Connect

 - Open - This allows the user to upload a previously saved settings configuration file to the reader.
+This will automatically apply all settings contained in the text file to the current reader.

-- Collapse/Expand All - Collapses/Expands all sections
+- Collapse/Expand All - Collapses or expands all sections

 - Help - Describes the actions you can take on the Web UI.

 - Uninstall - Uninstalls Speedway Connect from the reader.
+Doing this will cause the reader to reboot.

 Reader Settings: Modes